social-media-ethics-automation/book/book_contents/ch13_mental_health/05_demo_only_positive_news.md

-# Programming - only show positive tweets (from search)
+# Demo: Only positive news

 What goes here?
 Unrelated concept?
 I can move this lecture around as needed